AksTraL/AkzTraL/README.md

 - 👋This is AkzTraL
 - 💻An 18 year old tech enthusiast </br>
 - 🎓Majoring in Computer Science & Engineering
-- 📹Passionate about Video editing and Anime(sometimes)
+- 📊Passionate about Data science & engineering
-- 🔭 I’m currently working on discord bots </br>
+- 🔭 I’m currently working on my skills  </br>
 - 🌱 I’m currently learning Python and SQL </br>
 - 👯 I’m looking to collaborate on </br>
 - 🤔 I’m looking for help with Javascript </br>